 An electric kettle is also a good option if there is a burn ban and you can’t build a campfire.

 When camping, the downside to using an electric kettle is that not all campsites have electrical outlets.
-So if you are backpacking, for example, this is not the best option for you.
+So if you are backpacking, this is not the best option for you.

 Kelly Kettle – Internal flame